giordano/Cuba.jl/README.md

 -----------

 `Cuba.jl` cannot (yet?) take advantage of parallelization capabilities of Cuba Library.
-Nonetheless, it has performances comparable with (if not slightly better than) equivalent native C or Fortran codes based on Cuba library when `CUBACORES` environment variable is set to `0` (i.e., multithreading is disabled).
-The following is the result of running the benchmark present in `test` directory on a 64-bit GNU/Linux system running Julia 0.4.
-The C and FORTRAN 77 codes have been built with GCC 5.3.1.
+Nonetheless, it has performances comparable with equivalent native C or Fortran codes based on Cuba library when `CUBACORES` environment variable is set to `0` (i.e., multithreading is disabled).
+The following is the result of running the benchmark present in `test` directory on a 64-bit GNU/Linux system running Julia 0.4.3.
+The C and FORTRAN 77 benchmark codes have been compiled with GCC 5.3.1.

 ```
 $ CUBACORES=0 julia -e 'cd(Pkg.dir("Cuba")); include("test/benchmark.jl")'
 INFO: Performance of Cuba.jl:
-  0.332981 seconds (Vegas)
+  0.340635 seconds (Vegas)
-  0.656121 seconds (Suave)
+  0.660305 seconds (Suave)
-  0.385009 seconds (Divonne)
+  0.391721 seconds (Divonne)
-  0.299737 seconds (Cuhre)
+  0.305756 seconds (Cuhre)
 INFO: Performance of Cuba Library in C:
-  0.348074 seconds (Vegas)
+  0.352429 seconds (Vegas)
-  0.662016 seconds (Suave)
+  0.668258 seconds (Suave)
-  0.378092 seconds (Divonne)
+  0.380006 seconds (Divonne)
-  0.303750 seconds (Cuhre)
+  0.305772 seconds (Cuhre)
 INFO: Performance of Cuba Library in Fortran:
   0.328000 seconds (Vegas)
   0.660000 seconds (Suave)
   0.364000 seconds (Divonne)
-  0.292000 seconds (Cuhre)
+  0.296000 seconds (Cuhre)

 ```

-Of course, a native C code making use of Cuba Library outperforms `Cuba.jl` when higher values of `CUBACORES` are used, for example:
+Of course, native C and Fortran codes making use of Cuba Library outperform `Cuba.jl` when higher values of `CUBACORES` are used, for example:

 ```
 $ CUBACORES=1 julia -e 'cd(Pkg.dir("Cuba")); include("test/benchmark.jl")'
 INFO: Performance of Cuba.jl:
-  0.336093 seconds (Vegas)
+  0.342575 seconds (Vegas)
-  0.663560 seconds (Suave)
+  0.660071 seconds (Suave)
-  0.391726 seconds (Divonne)
+  0.393213 seconds (Divonne)
-  0.301402 seconds (Cuhre)
+  0.304569 seconds (Cuhre)
 INFO: Performance of Cuba Library in C:
-  0.122129 seconds (Vegas)
+  0.118911 seconds (Vegas)
-  0.609809 seconds (Suave)
+  0.614480 seconds (Suave)
-  0.151087 seconds (Divonne)
+  0.153015 seconds (Divonne)
-  0.085541 seconds (Cuhre)
+  0.086997 seconds (Cuhre)
 INFO: Performance of Cuba Library in Fortran:
-  0.072000 seconds (Vegas)
+  0.108000 seconds (Vegas)
   0.628000 seconds (Suave)
-  0.164000 seconds (Divonne)
+  0.144000 seconds (Divonne)
-  0.096000 seconds (Cuhre)
+  0.084000 seconds (Cuhre)
 ```

 `Cuba.jl` internally fixes `CUBACORES` to 0 in order to prevent from forking